-If there is a breach of the PDPA by the employer, the employee can submit a personal data protection complaint to the Personal Data Protection Commission, which may commence an investigation and impose sanctions on the employer.
-The employee may also commence civil proceedings in the courts against the employer to seek an injunction, declaration or damages, or other relief as the court sees fit.
+If there is a breach of the PDPA by the employer, the employee can submit a personal data protection complaint to the Personal Data Protection Commission (PDPC).
+The PDPC may commence an investigation and impose sanctions on the employer.
+The employee may also commence civil proceedings in the courts against the employer to seek an injunction or declaration, damages or such other relief as the court thinks fit.